 This diet is based on allowing the candidate to eat as much protein as you want whilst restricting your carb intake.
 The plan as 4 stages to it.
 Your first stage is a massive intake over 5 days which is usually high in protein meat such as chicken or steak, no carbs are allowed – except for the occasional cereal.

 Then a gradual introduction of fruit and vegetables are allowed.
 The idea here is to promote continual weight loss and easy management.
-The end stage to this program is to have a protein only day.
+The end stage to this program is to have protein only each day.
 All systems will have their ups and downs and this is no different.
-Weight loss can and will be achieved with aim of 2 lbs per week.
+Weight loss can and will be achieved with the aim of losing 2 lbs per week.

 This is a big pro for this system but the cons can be just as big which is bad breath, dizziness and possible constipation.